Frijol/orienteering-immersion/0_Face_Map.md

-# Pre-class exercise: Map Your Face
+# Map Your Face: Getting to Know Mapper CAD

 ## Objective
 Get familiar with Open Orienteering Mapper by using the tool to draw a self-portrait.